 Savage Alpine Trail

 Despite being a massive park, there are only a few marked hiking trails to choose from in Denali.
-Many people take the shuttle bus deep into the park, find a nice looking place to hop off, and then hike out across the tundra with no real path to follow.
+Many people take the shuttle bus deep into the park, find a nice looking place to hop off, and then hike out into the vast Denali backcountry with no real path to follow.
 If the idea of hiking aimlessly into bear-infested terrain sounds a bit daunting, then hiking along a well-marked trail across bear-infested terrain might be a preferable option for you.
 One of the best choices for a half-day hike in the park is the Savage Alpine Trail.
 It is a four mile one-way hike that gains a total of 1,500 feet and provides spectacular views of Denali on clear days.

 Finding the Trail Head